pivotal/docs-tap/scst-store/deployment-details.hbs.md

-# Deployment details and configuration
+# Deployment details and configuration for Supply Chain Security Tools - Store

+This topic describes how you can deploy and configure your Kubernetes cluster for Supply Chain Security Tools (SCST) - Store.

 ## <a id='what-deploy'></a>What is deployed